Limit linear series: combinatorial theory: Classification of 's

-Let now $g$ be any function of $M$.
-Without loss of generality, we assume that $g(x) = 0$.
-We know that $f_x$ takes all minimal slopes around $x$, and in particular takes negative slopes on $e$ and $e'$ away from $x$.
-These two slopes can be different, but since there are both negative, they identify $e$ and $e'$ like described above, with a dilation factor $\lambda_0 = \frac{s^e_0}{s^{e'}_0}$.
-The null function $0$ also identifies $e$ and $e'$ with the same dilation factor (in fact, for any dilation factor).
+We know that $\ssf_x$ takes all minimum slopes around $x$, and, in particular, takes negative slopes on $e$ and $e'$ away from $x$.
+These two slopes can be different, but since they are both negative, the image by $\ssf_x$ identifies points of $e$ and $e'$ close to $x$ as described above for some fixed $\varepsilon>0$, with a dilation factor $\sslambda = \frac{\sss_0^e}{\sss_0^{e'}}$.
+The null function $0$ also identifies $e$ and $e'$ with the same dilation factor (in fact, with any dilation factor).